hevnsnt/Awesome_Incident_Response/README.md

 **Please, do it now.
 You will thank me later when you do not need to hire me to help you respond to an incident.**

-Effective Incident Response happens _BEFORE_ an incident occurs.
+Awesome Incident Response happens _BEFORE_ an incident occurs.
 Preparation is EASY AND FUN.
-By preparing before a crisis occurs, you can minimize the damage and ensure a quick response when faced with an attack.
+By preparing before a crisis occurs, you can minimize impact and ensure a quick response when faced with an attack.
 Also, you will look like a hero!
 Awesome Incident Response requires a collaboration across multiple teams, and !surprise! not all of them are IT & Security.
 This section describes how to ensure that you have the right people, capbabilities, authorities, and processes in place in order to effectively respond to a crisis.
 Then we will discuss how to test your IR capablity to validate that everything is working as expected.